 Listen to Your Body

-When we work out and train to improve our fitness, our body has the wonderful ability of giving us different signals about how it feels.
-It tells us when we are supporting it properly so it can work out in the way we would like it to do, and it can give us timely guidance when further support is needed, for example, when it requires additional rest.
+When we work out and train to improve our fitness, our body has the wonderful ability to give us different signals about how it feels.
+It tells us when we are supporting it properly so it can perform in the way we would like it to, and it can give us timely guidance when further support is needed, for example, when it requires additional rest.

 Learning to communicate with your body will help you get the most out of your training and all your efforts to achieve good results.
 But how can we listen cautiously?
 What can we do to communicate with our body before and while training?
 And how do we recognize the important signs our bodies are trying to give us?

 First, focus on the following guidelines that will help you get into the habit of listening to your body.
 Take your time doing this.
-Once you incorporate the guidelines into your fitness and training routine, they hopefully will become not just valued habits, but trusted measures you can count on for all your training.
+Once you incorporate the guidelines into your fitness and training routine, hopefully, they will be more than valued habits; rather, they will become trusted measures you reliably can count on for all your training.
 Later, I hope you will be able to develop a heightened sensitivity for evaluating even more signals.
 The ability to communicate with your body will give you the best chance to become an even better athlete.

 - Take your pulse.
 When you are energized and training well, note your normal heart beats per minute when you wake up in the morning.
 Keep these measurements as your baseline.
 Then check your pulse in the morning on days when you are feeling tired or not as motivated and strong.
 If it is noticeably higher than normal, you might be overly tired from training too hard or you might be sick.
 Listen to this valuable signal your body is giving you, and make adjustments for your training.
 Even consider taking the day off.
-If your waking pulse in the mornings remains elevated, you might be experiencing overtraining, and it is best to pull back with some easy days of running.
-It also can be a sign of being sick, and I would advise you to immediately check in with your physician.
+If your waking pulse in the mornings remains elevated, you might be experiencing overtraining.
+When this happens, it is best to pull back with some easy days of running.
+It also can be a sign of being sick, and if in addition you feel any symptoms, I would suggest to immediately check in with your physician.

 In summary, analyzing how you feel on any particular day—before, during, and after your training—can give you important information about where you truly are in your training.
 Principles such as allowing enough recovery time, getting proper rest, following the principle of “Negative Splits,” and taking thoughtful measures when feeling tired and not fit, are great strategies you can use based on listening to your body.

 And there is more we can listen to.
-For today’s message, I will share “Signs of Overtraining” as I did in my previous article.
-Please acknowledge how you feel, and try to evaluate your situation with care.
+For today’s message, I will share “Signs of Overtraining” as I did in one of my previous articles.
+Please always acknowledge how you feel, and try to evaluate your situation with care.

-Signs of Overtraining include experiencing (1) an elevated resting pulse in the morning and elevated pulse during training and recovery after your workout, (2) a diminished ability to recover in general, (3) prolonged fatigue and higher muscle tightness than usual, (4) an inability to complete your workout, (5) an increased tendency to get injured, (6) feeling ill more often due to a lower immune support, for example having more cold symptoms, (7) a decreased appetite, (8) a change in your sleeping pattern, (9) a lack of concentration, and (10) a sense of often feeling tired and overwhelmed.
+They include experiencing (1) an elevated resting pulse in the morning and elevated pulse during training and recovery after your workout, (2) a diminished ability to recover in general, (3) prolonged fatigue and higher muscle tightness than usual, (4) an inability to complete your workout, (5) a greater propensity of getting injured, (6) lower immune support, combined with an elevated risk for colds, (7) a decreased appetite, (8) a change in your sleeping pattern, (9) a lack of concentration, and (10) a sense of often feeling tired and overwhelmed.

 Take your time and stay open to listening to your body.
 It can be a fun process as well as informational!